APPENDICES

 Laurent Jeansonne married Auline Richard Pitre, place and date unrecorded.
 Son Louis was born in St. Landry Parish in December 1855.

 Léon Jeansonne married Charite or Charity Yve, Yves, or Ives in a civil ceremony in St. Landry Parish in June 1856.
 The parish clerk who recorded the marriage did not give the parents' names.
-Daughter Émelie was born near Ville Platte, then in St. Landry but now in Evangeline Parish, in April 1857, Marguerite in St. Landry Parish in May 1859, and son Thomas near Ville Platte in October 1865.
+Daughter Émelie was born near Ville Platte, then in St. Landry but now in Evangeline Parish, in April 1857, Marguerite in St. Landry Parish in May 1859, son Thomas near Ville Platte in October 1865, Austin in February 1868, and Armele in August 1870.

 Salomon Jeansonne married Célestine Letourneur, place and date unrecorded.
 Son Albert Varie was born in St. Landry Parish in July 1856, daughter Marie Corinne in August 1857, and Marie Cora in August 1859.